vaclavblazej/parameters/README.md

 ## Rendering

-The page is setup using the [Hugo](https://gohugo.io/) static page generator.
+The page is setup using the [Hugo](https://gohugo.io/) static page generator which can be run locally with `hugo server`.
 Automatic deployment is made with github pages.